cboudereau/cboudereau.github.io/_posts/2017-08-18-why-we-use-fsharp-data-in-prod.markdown

 I am currently working at a company that deal with hundreds of connectivities (apps protocol and domain adapters + big data).

-We have since 2014 used fsharp data progressively in production (I use fsharp in prod since 2012).
+Since 2014 we have used fsharp data progressively in production (I use fsharp in prod since 2012).

 Today we have more than 10% and 1 of the top 3 (top business, high performance) in prod plus a custom big data solution in full fsharp (the company guarantee in case of sales/stockout risk for exchanged data thanks to zmq + 7z + Azure)